-Number of securities to be issued upon exercise of outstanding options, Weighted-a exercise pi outstanding rice of Number of securities remaining available Plan category warrants and rights warrants an d rights for future issuance Equity compensation plans approved by security holders 3,755,133 \$ 15.45 2,420,267(1)(2) Equity compensation plans not approved by security holders 0 0 Total 3,755,133 \$ 15.45 2,420,267
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance Equity compensation plans approved by security holders 3,755,133 \$ 15.45 2,420,267(1)(2) Equity compensation plans not approved by security holders 0 0 Total 3,755,133 \$ 15.45 2,420,267

-(1) Represents shares available for future issuance under the 2000 Plan and the Purchase Plan.
+- (1) Represents shares available for future issuance under the 2000 Plan and the Purchase Plan.
 As of December 31, 2008, there were 2,247,675 shares of our common stock available for issuance under the 2000 Plan and 172,592 shares of our common stock available for issuance under the Purchase Plan.
 The number of shares available for issuance under the Purchase Plan automatically increases on the first trading day of each January by an amount equal to the lesser of (a) 0.5% of the outstanding shares of our common stock on the last day of the prior year or (b) 18,000 shares, or a lesser number of shares as may be determined by our Board in its sole discretion.
-If the amendment and restatement of the Purchase Plan is approved by our stockholders, this automatic annual share increase provision will be eliminated effective as of the date of the Annual Meeting.

-(2) As of April 20, 2009, there were 1,055,207 shares remaining available for future awards under the 2000 Plan.
-As of that date, outstanding awards under all of our equity compensation plans consisted of:

-• 4,309,312 stock options, with a weighted-average exercise price of \$13.39 and an average term to expiration of 2.78 years; and

-• 550,306 restricted stock and restricted stock units awards.
+If the amendment and restatement of the Purchase Plan is approved by our stockholders, this automatic annual share increase provision will be eliminated effective as of the date of the Annual Meeting. - (2) As of April 20, 2009, there were 1,055,207 shares remaining available for future awards under the 2000 Plan.
+As of that date, outstanding awards under all of our equity compensation plans consisted of: - 4,309,312 stock options, with a weighted-average exercise price of \$13.39 and an average term to expiration of 2.78 years; and - 550,306 restricted stock and restricted stock units awards.